mobizt/ReadyMail/README.md

 The processes for server connection and authentication for `IMAPClient` are the same as `SMTPClient` except for no domain or IP requires in the `IMAPClient::connect` method.

 The mailbox must be selected before fetching or working with the messages.

+The following example code is for ESP32 using it's ESP32 core `WiFi.h` and `WiFiClientSecure.h` libraries for network interface and SSL client.

+You may wonder that when you change the IMAP port to something like 143, the error `Connection timed out` is occurred even the network connection and internet are ok.
+For the reason, plese see [Ports and Clients Selection](#ports-and-clients-selection) section.

 ```cpp
 #include <Arduino.h>